-Then at last few minutes place cheese singles slice on top of burgers to melt cheese a little for cheese burgers.
+Then at last few minutes place cheese singles slice on top of burgers to melt the cheese a little for cheeseburgers.
 Then top burgers with fried onion slices.

-Serve on hamburger buns and top with some ketchup, mustard, relish (your choice) lettuce, tomatoes and put some vlasic pickles on side of plate.
+Serve on hamburger buns and top with some ketchup, mustard, relish (your choice) lettuce, tomatoes and put some Vlasic pickles on side of the plate.

 French Fries Recipe